Moline Dental Implants

 If you are missing a single tooth, your other option would be to use a dental bridge.
 But, a bridge would require putting crowns on the adjacent teeth.
 That works, but placing a single dental implant is a more conservative option that preserves healthy tooth structure.

 Dental implants also actually encourage bone stimulation and keep it from resorbing.
-The natural integration between implant and bone can stop bone loss and may even help reverse it.
+When a tooth is missing, the body will resorb the bone that used to support that tooth, but the natural integration between implant and bone will prevent any bone loss around the implant.

 Dental Implant Process: